10 Excellent Barber Shop Marketing Ideas to Help You Get More Clients for Your Business

 Marketing is an important part of a successful business.
-Whether you run a well-established barbershop or you have just started one, you can reach a larger audience and grow your business with the right marketing tactics.
+Whether you own barbershop chains across multiple locations, have one well-established shop, or have just started one, you can reach a larger audience and grow your business with the right marketing tactics.

 So we’re here with some simple yet highly effective barber shop marketing ideas to give your barbershop business the boost it needs.

 1. Get listed on Google and other online directories

 If you haven’t done this already, then do it right away!
 Having your barber shop listed on Google My Business will help you in more ways than you can think of!

 For starters, when someone in your area searches for “barber shops near me” on Google, your business will show up as one of the search results.
 Not only that, it will also be visible on Google Maps, making it much easier for people to find your shop.

 You can add your barbershop reviews, photos, link to your website, etc. to make your local business stand out.

 Once you have claimed your local listing on Google My Business, you can also start accepting bookings directly from there through Reserve with Google (RwG).

 RwG is a search and book platform by Google that lets potential clients book an appointment with you via your GMB listing, Maps, and Search.
 Once listed on RwG, you will get a Book button on the profile from where visitors can book an appointment quickly and easily.